-Facultys must not grant an extension of time to any student beyond the final date for submission of grades for that course.
-Facultys must report students who do not satisfy course requirements by assigning a grade of "INC" and noting incomplete work on an "Faculty's Recommendation" form.
+Faculty must not grant an extension of time to any student beyond the final date for submission of grades for that course.
+Faculty must report students who do not satisfy course requirements by assigning a grade of "INC" and noting incomplete work on an "Instructor Recommendation Form."

 Program Head's Responsibilities

 The Program Head receives final grade submissions from faculty teaching within their designated program.
 The Program Head signs student grades in the approval area on the "Grade Report" form.
 The Program Head’s signature indicates that they believe the grades submitted for that course adhere to the Senate's established academic regulations.